ietf-wg-dnsop/wg-materials/interim-2022-dnsop-01/dnsop-interim-2022-01-minutes.md

 basic working of algorithms. but work through implementation pieces

-Currently has an implementation that works with dynamic updates and an interface with deSEC is in development
+Currently has an implementation that works with dynamic updates and an interface with deSEC is in development.

 *   Automatic DNSSEC Bootstrapping using Authenticated Signals from the Zone's Operator,
     - https://datatracker.ietf.org/doc/draft-ietf-dnsop-dnssec-bootstrapping/